If you have not yet read “All Of Us Monsters,” I highly recommend that you STOP NOW! Major spoilers ahead!

 Instantly my heart surged in my chest, my brain evoking the shadowy form of a monstrous creature, a man but more, tall and strong and… featureless, in my scrambled memory.
 Want, and guilt, and a host of other emotions I couldn’t understand the source for flared, near to the point of pain.
 What had he called out?
 What was my name?
 Tears of frustration welled.
 Perhaps they overflowed, mixing with the rain drops that ran down my face, but it was impossible to tell.

 Clumsily I stood, my legs like jelly.
 Water ran down my thighs, bringing to my attention the fact that I was completely naked.
 I wondered why.
 Yet another riddle to add to my growing list of questions, I thought dryly, but it was not the time to unpuzzle that one.
-I crossed my arms over my bare chest, re-focusing by again surveying my graded surroundings.

 Eventually I crossed into a sort of natural tunnel between two cliff faces, receiving some glorious momentary protection from the rain.
 At the far end of the pass, a slight glow was visible, and my insides fluttered with excitement.
 Could there be fire waiting at the end of the stretch?
 The idea of warm licking flames was nearly enough to send me into sobs of want.

-I finally emerged from the pass, coming to an immediate screeching halt.
+I swallowed and pressed on toward the light, trying to keep my toes moving, to ignore how the tingling in my limbs had stopped.
+Missing memory aside, my instincts knew that numbness was never a good thing.
+I finally emerged from the pass and came to an immediate screeching halt.
 The shaft had opened up on the edge of a very high cliff, a precipice that dropped farther than I dared consider.
-But it wasn’t the drop alone that had rendered me frozen in place.

 Below me, nestled in a bowl-like valley of rock, was a city.
 A network of quadrilateral grey-stone structures spidered and spread, climbing even the sides of the valley, where many had been built into the rock faces themselves.
 The candles in their countless windows flickered in the dark, illuminating the numerous stretches of stairs and bridges that traversed gaps in the interconnected web.
 It was terraced township so complex, my eyes didn’t know where to settle.